cwinpy/cwinpy/docs/data.rst

 Data handling
 #############

-Classes to deal with data products from searches for continuous sources of gravitational waves that can be used for inference.
+Here we document classes to deal with data products from searches for continuous sources of gravitational waves that can subsequently be used for inference.

 Heterodyned Data
 ================